Unreal Engine 5 and the future of games and film techJames Dodd 15th May 2020

 Fortunately, we won’t have to wait too long to discover the answers to many of these questions.
 The next-gen consoles are expected to launch towards the end of 2020, and Unreal 5 releases to the public early 2021.
 The record-breaking Fortnite is confirmed as one of the first games due to receive an Unreal 5 makeover next year, almost guaranteeing a mass-audience for the new tech.

 C-19-related delay concerns aside, Winter 2020 and beyond is looking like a phenomenally exciting period for the creatives and businesses who develop and deliver using this tech, and the consumers who revel in it.
-I can’t wait.
+As both a consumer, and as someone in video game recruitment and film industry recruitment, I can’t wait.